agrc/gis.utah.gov/src/content/blog/2020-06-15-the-role-of-gis-during-a-pandemic-why-the-where-is-so-important-for-the-coronavirus.md

 To answer the question of “Where are COVID-19 cases increasing?”
 Johns Hopkins Coronavirus Resource Center has an [animated map](https://coronavirus.jhu.edu/data/animated-world-map) that color-codes the population for each country for each week, and the countries visually change colors to show you the trends.
 In a few seconds, the map is able to provide you the same information that it would otherwise take paragraphs to describe.
 And instead of just answering the question of “Where are COVID-19 cases increasing?” with perhaps a list of countries with their case numbers, the map answers the larger question of “How has the number of cases of COVID-19 changed globally over time?”
 And that’s the beauty of GIS.

-### 3) GIS naturally involves intergroup collaboration, which is essential for coronavirus response.
+### 3. GIS naturally involves intergroup collaboration, which is essential for coronavirus response

 Collaboration between groups is an essential part of the GIS field, and that’s another reason why GIS could be so important in relation to the coronavirus.
 Let’s go back to the “Where are COVID-19 cases increasing?” question and apply it on a local Utah level.
 To answer this question, you might first want to examine Utah counties, and to find out the geographic boundaries of each county, you’d need to work with the state’s county recorders.
 To learn about the population for each county, you’d be relying on the US Census Bureau.
 To learn about the number of cases of coronavirus in a county, you might look to the county health department.
 And so on.
 And then in Utah, UGRC would be the keeper of all this data, so we’d work with contacts from all of those groups.